vapor/docs/2.0/docs/auth/provider.md

 ## Add to Droplet

-Register the `AuthProvider.Provider` with your Droplet in your `main.swift` file:
+Register the `AuthProvider.Provider` with your Droplet in your `Config+Setup.swift` file:

 ```swift
 import App